MicrosoftDocs/dataexplorer-docs/kusto/management/external-sql-tables.md

 ## Authentication and authorization

-To interact with an external Azure SQL table from Azure Data Explorer, you must specify authentication means as part of the *SqlConnectionString*.
+To interact with an external Azure SQL table, you must specify authentication means as part of the *SqlConnectionString*.
 The *SqlConnectionString* defines the resource to access and its authentication information.

 For more information, see [Azure SQL external table authentication methods](../api/connection-strings/sql-connection-strings.md).